Edd27/vim-config/README.md

 - Made in Ubuntu 20.04.
 - It needs the python interfaces `python3 -m pip install neovim`.
 - It needs too the last version of nodejs.
-- It use th plugin manager vim-plug
+- It use the plugin manager vim-plug

 ---